Udokan Plateau: Petrology

 Rocks erupted in the field include alkali basalt, basalt, basanite, foidite, hawaiite, phonolite, tephriphonolite, trachyandesite, trachybasalt.
 Hyaloclastites are also found, as well as dolerites in the late Miocene rocks.
 Pumice has been reported from the Pleistocene-Holocene ages.
 The dominant rocks are basalts but trachyte is also found in maars and ignimbrites.
 Trachyte lava domes with heights of 400 m and diameters of 1.5 km are also found.
 Altered xenoliths are also found in the system.
-Pumice from the Udokan Plateau has been found in archeological sites.
+Pumice from the Udokan Plateau has been found in archeological sites; they were brought there either by people or by glaciers.

 Rocks from this volcanic field are generally rich in sodium and silica and their content has increased during the evolution of the volcanic field.
 Some of the oldest erupted rocks on the other hand had high potassium-sodium ratios.
 Benmoreite, nephelinites, pantellerites and kulaite are found here.
 Some of the magmatic differentiation may have occurred in closed magma chambers.
 Udokan is the only volcanic field in the Baikal rift with silicic differentiation of its rocks.
 The magma generation changed during the lifespan of the system, either it became deeper or was formed by smaller degrees of partial melting.

 Geological history

 Ages reported in the field include 14 mya for Pravyi and Nizhnii Lurbun volcano and extrusion respectively, 9.85–9.6 mya for the Chukchudu series of lava flows and 8.95–6.85 mya for more central volcano structures, 9.6–9.35 mya for the Amnanakachi sequence, 9.35–8.4 mya for the Nesmura suite, 5.6–4.0 mya for the Kuas sequence, 4.0–3.38 mya for the Eimnakh sequence, 4.6–2.57 mya for the Amutychi central volcanoes and subvolcanic structures, 3.32–2.50 mya for the Oktokit sequence, 2.5 mya for the Verkhnii Ingamakit lava flow, 2.5–1.8 mya for the Turuktak sequence and its subdivisions, 1.8 mya for Kislyi Klyuch volcano and 1.8–0.73 mya for the Vakat volcanoes.
+Pumices have been dated to 3.30 ± 0.12, 2.63 ± 0.11 and 2.63 ± 0.11 million years ago.
 During the Pleistocene-Holocene two sequences were formed, the Aku sequence (260,000–40,000 BP) and the Syni sequence (12,050–2,100 BP).

 Radiocarbon dating on charcoal and plant fossils buried beneath volcanic rocks has found evidence that activity continued in the Holocene; Dolinnyi volcano was active 7940 ± 100 BP, Aku volcano 4620 ± 100 BP and pumices erupted from Chepe have indicated ages of 2230 ± 40 and 2100 ± 80 BP.
 Seismic activity was recorded at depths of 15–20 km beneath Vekhne-Ingamakitsky II volcano and at depths of 25 km beneath Sini volcano.
+There are reports of hot springs.